 All Sky Tri and Goldfish Kids Tri participants will receive:

-You will be seeded based upon your expected swim time.
-This means when you fill out your triathlon registration form, you are going to indicate your estimated time.
-If you don’t know your swim time, please go to the pool and time yourself.
+Sprint, Mini Sprint, Aquabike, and Sprint Relay participants: You will be seeded into swim groups based upon your expected swim time.
+This means that, when you register for Sky Tri, you are going to indicate your estimated time.
+If you don’t know your swim time, please go to the pool and time yourself prior to registering.
+You must know your expected swim time in order to complete your registration.
 To keep the overall pace of the race flowing, it is very critical to be accurate and honest with your swim time.

-The snake swim will begin with the fastest-seeded swimmer.
-The next-fastest swimmer and so on will enter the water at 15-second intervals.
-We do not use starting blocks.
-Simply ease yourself into the water or gently jump in, feet first.
-NO CANNONBALLS!
-NO DIVING!
-Upon entering the water, you will swim the length of a lap, then turn on the wall and swim back down the lap lane.
-When you complete the lap, you then swim under the lane divider, enter lane two, and proceed the same way.
-Continue snaking up and down the lanes until you have completed eight laps/400 yards.
+The snake swim will begin with the fastest-seeded swim group lining up at poolside.
+Swimmers will enter the water individually at 5-second intervals.
+Once a swim group has reached the halfway point in the pool, the next-fastest swim group will begin.
+Upon entering the water, Sprint and Aquabike participants will swim the length of a lap, then turn on the wall and swim back down the lap lane.
+When you complete the lap, you will then swim under the lane divider, enter lane two, and proceed the same way.
+Mini Sprint participants will swim a pool length, reach the wall, swim under the lane divider to enter lane two, then swim a length back up the pool.
+Continue snaking up and down the lanes until you have completed eight laps/400 yards (Sprint and Aquabike) or eight lengths/200 yards (Mini Sprint).
 The example below shows a map of a 300-yard swim.

 Check out the action from the 2014 Sky Tri!